 Private Distribution Systems

-Where a water company supplies water to a boundary of a premises and the person responsible for the premises supplies it onwards to other buildings or properties on the site which have different occupiers, this becomes a private water supply under the Private Water Supplies Regulations 2009.
+A private water supply, under the Private Water Supplies Regulations 2009, is when a water company supplies water to a boundary of a premises, which is then supplied onwards (by the person responsible for the premises) to other buildings or properties on the site which have different occupiers.

 - Campsites where water is distributed to individual units or stand pipes